Discover more from The Shortcut

-I got to test the Odyssey Ark monitor for a second time – this time with it was final hardware – just ahead of its early September release date.
-I hope to offer a Samsung Odyssey Ark review on The Shortcut soon.
-Until then, here are the full specs and what I thought of this supremely cool gaming monitor.
+I got to test the Odyssey Ark monitor twice – the latest demo time with it was final hardware – just ahead of its early September 2022 release date.
+Take this as a mini Samsung Odyssey Ark review on The Shortcut.
+Let’s start our deep dive into the monitor with the full specs and what I thought of this supremely cool gaming monitor.

 Samsung Odyssey Ark specs

 🙃 Rotates: Yes, 90 degrees to ‘cockpit mode’

 🔌 Ports: 4x HDMI 2.1 through the One Connect Box

 💡 Brightness: 1,000 nits (peak), 600 nits (typical), 420 nits (minimum)

 ⚙️ Screen specs: HDR 10+, VRR

 🕶️ Local dimming zones: 1,056 zones (Mini LED)

 🔈 Sound system: 4 speakers, 2 woofers, Dolby Atmos